|Zuul 0e3da66f6e||2 weeks ago|

 dpdk-bond-mappings configuration provided, supporting use in environments where network device naming may not be consistent across units.

-NOTE: External port configuration only applies when DVR mode is enabled.
+Note: External port configuration only applies when DVR mode is enabled.
+This may not work when

 All network types (internal, external) are configured with bridge-mappings and data-port and the flat-network-providers configuration option of the neutron-api charm.
 Once deployed, you can configure the network specifics using neutron net-create.